Metal Recovery from Wastewater: High-Value Metals, Processes, and Real-World Economics

 • reduced waste intensity

-• improved CO₂ profile across the treatment train
+• improved CO₂ performance across the treatment train

-Facilities across semiconductor, aerospace, medical, and advanced manufacturing are beginning to treat metals not as something to remove, but as an asset to capture.
+Across semiconductor, aerospace, medical, and advanced manufacturing, metals are increasingly treated not as contaminants to discard but as assets to capture.

-As purity standards tighten, waste disposal becomes more scrutinized, and sustainability pressure increases, metal recovery is moving from optional to expected, especially in processes where metal contamination is an unavoidable consequence of high-precision manufacturing.
+As purity standards tighten, waste disposal faces greater scrutiny, and sustainability expectations rise, metal recovery is shifting from an optional upgrade to an expected capability, particularly in processes where dissolved metals are an unavoidable outcome of high-precision manufacturing.

 English »